-This is sometimes a slightly controversial point in motorhome buying tips, but it remains the case that if you choose a well-known marque, with established reliability and a reliable track record in areas such as build quality and power plant (engine), this can reduce many of the risks in making such a significant investment.
+This might appear to be a slightly controversial point in motorhome buying tips, but it remains the case that if you choose a well-known marque, with established reliability and a reliable track record in aspects such as build quality and power plant (engine), this can reduce many of the risks in making such a significant investment.

 Look carefully at any customization

-Naturally, this typically only applies to pre-used models but it’s worth noting that some previous owners might have “tweaked” things around the motorhome.
+Naturally, this typically applies only to pre-loved models, but it’s worth noting that some previous owners might have “tweaked” things around the motorhome.

 There’s not necessarily anything wrong with that – providing it was done properly and with approved fittings and parts that meet the manufacturer’s standards.

 It’s worth being aware that in many cases, DIY customisation and “improvements” reduce the value of a motorhome.
-In fact, many dealers will remove them from the vehicle and return it to its factory specification before a re-sale.
+In fact, many dealers will remove them from the vehicle so that it is returned to its factory specification before a re-sale.
 That should tell you something!

 Private purchases versus dealerships

 Broadly speaking, buying a used vehicle privately might offer you some ticket-price cost savings.
-However, against that, you’ll need to keep in mind that you’ll typically have no post-sale support or service and your post-sale legal rights when dealing with a private individual are limited to non-existent.
+However, against that, you’ll need to keep in mind that you’ll typically have no post-sale support or service and your post-sale legal rights when dealing with a private individual may be limited to non-existent.

 To help protect your interests if buying privately, carefully check and confirm that:

-- the seller is who they say they are and reside at a verifiable address;
+- the seller is who they say they are and resides at a verifiable address;

 - they own the motorhome they’re selling and are not just its registered keeper;